zhengyima/Anchors/README.md

 [Pre-training for Ad-hoc Retrieval: Hyperlink is Also You Need](https://arxiv.org/abs/2108.09346),

 including the following two parts:
-- Pre-training on corpus based on hyperlinks in our paper ✅
+- Pre-training on corpus based on hyperlinks ✅
 - Fine-tuning on MS MARCO Document Ranking Datasets 🌀

 ## Preinstallation